svenssonaxel/diff-format/MAIN.md

 Here, the diff tool detected two changes; the addition of an enclosing `if` block, and the removal of an array element.
 The first change produces an indent increase for every line, even for the line that in the next change is deleted.
-So, while the four spaces after `#` in the diff output exists neither in the old or the new file, they do exist in an intermediate step, and are useful in visualizations for human consumption:
+So, while the four spaces after `#` in the diff output exists in neither the old nor the new file, they do exist in an intermediate step, and are useful in visualizations for human consumption:

 <picture>
   <img alt="A visualization of a hintful diff of a simple change to Python code" src="img/simple-python.hintful.diff.visualized.png"/>